lancedb/lancedb/docs/src/embeddings/api.md

-To use your own custom embedding function, you need to follow these 2 simple steps.
+To use your own custom embedding function, you can follow these 2 simple steps:

 1. Create your embedding function by implementing the `EmbeddingFunction` interface
 2. Register your embedding function in the global `EmbeddingFunctionRegistry`.